 - No-Calorie Sports Drinks

-Remember, it’s important not to drink sweetened or calorie-containing drinks during while the fasting period.
+Remember, it’s important not to drink sweetened or calorie-containing drinks.
 Examples of beverages to avoid include:

 - Full-Sugar Sodas

 - Sweetened Sports Drinks

 - Sweetened Teas or Iced Teas

 Once your fasting window ends, feel free to consume beverages of your choice that align with your nutritional goals or preferences.